gambalab/honey_pipes/README.md

 -s     Sample name.
 -T     FastQ trimming.
 Default is true.
--C     Optional cuda device to pass to dorado, e.g. cuda:0,1
+-C     Optional cuda device to pass to dorado, e.g. cuda:0,1 -m     Use embedded models and don't download it at runtime.
+Default true.
 ```

 So a typical case of use will be something like this: